-We are currently relying upon Genentech to provide for all Year 2000-related contingency plans relating to the manufacture, distribution and sale of Rituxan; however, we have not received such contingency plan from Genentech.
-Genentech initiated contingency planning in March 1999, and these plans are scheduled for completion in September 1999.
-Any failure by Genentech to address issues which could result in their inability to timely produce, distribute and sell Rituxan would have a material adverse impact on our business.
-We have begun to put into place contingency plans to deal with non-Rituxan related failures resulting from the Year 2000 issue.
-We expect to complete our contingency plans during the third quarter of 1999.
+We are currently relying upon Genentech to provide for all Year 2000-related reviews, upgrades and contingency plans relating to the manufacture, distribution and sale of Rituxan.
+We have not received contingency plans from Genentech.
+Genentech, however, reports that it initiated contingency planning in March 1999 for business critical processes, which include provisions such as identifying alternate sources for materials and services and if necessary reverting to non-computerized systems for processing information.
+Genentech reports that its contingency plan is approximately 80% complete and is scheduled for completion by the end of November 1999.
+Genentech believes that with the completion of modifications, the Year 2000 issue will not pose significant operational problems for their computer systems and equipment.
+Any failure by Genentech to complete modifications or address issues, including issues with third-parties, which results in their inability to timely produce, distribute and sell Rituxan would have a material adverse impact to our business, financial condition and results of operation, the precise degree of which cannot be known at this time.

+We have begun to put into place contingency plans to deal with non-Rituxan related failures resulting from Year 2000 issues.
+We expect to complete our contingency plans during the fourth guarter of 1999.